-Type of non-conformance Close out/down-grading requirement Major non-conformance Major non-conformances must be closed out or downgraded within 3 months of the audit closing meeting.
-A Major non-conformance identified by the Department following a review of an audit conducted by a Quality Auditor must be closed out within 3 months of the date the Provider is advised of the non-conformance.
-Minor non-conformance Minor non-conformances must be closed out within 6 months of the audit closing meeting.
-In the case of a minor non-conformance identified by the Department the Minor non-conformance must be closed out within 6 months of the date the Provider is advised of the non-conformance.
-If a Major non-conformance has been downgraded to a Minor non-conformance, the Provider must completely Close Out the Minor non-conformance within 3 months of the date of downgrade.
-That is: the non-conformance should be closed out in a maximum timeframe of 6 months from the audit closing meeting date or, for non-conformances identified by the department following a review of an audit conducted by a Quality Auditor, a maximum timeframe of 6 months from the date the department advised the Provider of the non-conformance.
+Type of non-conformance Close out/down-grading requirement Major Non-conformance Major Non-conformances must be closed out or downgraded within 3 months of the audit closing meeting.
+A Major Non-conformance identified by the Department following a review of an audit conducted by a Quality Auditor must be closed out within 3 months of the date the Provider is advised of the non-conformance.
+Minor Non-conformance Minor Non-conformances must be closed out within 6 months of the audit closing meeting.
+In the case of a minor Non-conformance identified by the Department the Minor Non-conformance must be closed out within 6 months of the date the Provider is advised of the Non-conformance.
+If a Major Non-conformance has been downgraded to a Minor Non-conformance, the Provider must completely Close Out the Minor Non-conformance within 3 months of the date of downgrade.
+That is: the Non-conformance should be closed out in a maximum timeframe of 6 months from the audit closing meeting date or,

-Non-conformances identified by the department through a review of a CAB conducted Quality Principles Audit
+Type of non-conformance Close out/down-grading requirement for Non-conformances identified by the Department following a review of an audit conducted by a Quality Auditor, a maximum timeframe of 6 months from the date the Department advised the Provider of the Non-conformance.

+Non-conformances identified by the Department

-The department may issue a non-conformance for a Quality Principles audit conducted by a Quality Auditor where it is not satisfied that the evidence included in the audit report addresses the requirements or where it considers that the evidence in the audit report indicates a non-conformance.
+The Department may issue a Non-conformance for a Quality Principles audit conducted by a Quality Auditor where it is not satisfied that the evidence included in the audit report addresses the requirements or where it considers that the evidence in the audit report indicates a Non-conformance.

-The department reserves the right to raise non-conformances where it has received information contrary to the audit report.
+The Department reserves the right to raise Non-conformances where it has received information contrary to the audit report.